Skip to main content

 What happens if I miss a deadline?

-• State updates your status from "Good Standing" to "Delinquent" or "Not in Good Standing"
+• The state updates your status from "Good Standing" to "Delinquent" or "Not in Good Standing"

-• Your LLC's name is added to a public delinquent-business list
+• Your LLC's name may appear on a public delinquent-business list

-• Cumulative late fees may exceed the original filing fee
+• Cumulative late fees can end up exceeding the original filing fee

-• Some states (TX, FL, CA) suspend your right to do business — contracts you sign may be voidable
+• Some states suspend your LLC's right to do business — contracts you sign in that window may be voidable

-• Administrative dissolution: the state formally dissolves your LLC
+• Eventually the state can administratively dissolve your LLC

-• You lose the right to use the name
+• You lose the right to use the business name

 California

-• $800/year franchise tax minimum, due on the 15th day of the 4th month after fiscal year end (April 15 for calendar-year LLCs)
+Charges an annual franchise tax (due the 15th day of the 4th month after your fiscal year end — April 15 for calendar-year LLCs) on top of a separate biennial Statement of Information filing.
+The franchise tax applies even to LLCs with no revenue.

 New York